Green Umbrella's Board of Trustees

 Byron Stallworth, Vice President: Byron Stallworth is CEO of Inclusion Building Solutions- A inclusive supply chain consulting firm, supporting Minority, Women and Veteran owned business secure regional / enterprise-wide contracts in the private and public sector.
 The firm focuses on building envelope services such as roofing, HVAC and waterproofing.
 He serves as Vice-Chair of the City of Cincinnati Planning Commission.
 Byron is an alumni of the University of Cincinnati and graduated from the Tuck School of Business at Dartmouth College, Executive Management Program 2011-2013.
 He is also a retired Veteran from the US Army Reserves where he served as a medic and Non-Commissioned Officer 20+ years.

-Jessica Haag, Treasurer: Jessica works in BKD’s National Higher Education Group and has more than 11 years of experience providing assurance services to colleges, universities, foundations and other not-for- profit organizations.
+Jessica Haag, Treasurer: Jessica works in FORVIS’s National Nonprofit and Higher Education Group and has more than 15 years of experience providing audit and assurance services to colleges, universities, foundations and other not-for- profit organizations.
 She is a member of the American Institute of CPAs and The Ohio Society of Certified Public Accountants.
-Jessica graduated from the United Way of Greater Cincinnati’s Board Orientation & Leadership Development program and now presents to the program’s classes on not-for-profit finance and governance.Robert D. Temple, Secretary: Bob is the past President of Green Umbrella.
-He is a retired manager from the Procter & Gamble Co.
-He has a Ph.D. degree in organic chemistry and is a published author.
+Jessica graduated from the University of Cincinnati with a Master’s of Accountancy degree and was a member of the Cincinnati USA Regional Chamber’s WE Lead Class 10.

 Bill Scheyer, Past President: Bill is the former president of Skyward, the engine behind myNKY, a community-driven five-year strategic work plan designed to elevate Northern Kentucky to new heights.
 Before Skyward, Bill was president of Southbank Partners, Inc. He also previously served as City Administrator for the City of Erlanger.
 He is a graduate of NKU and an alumnus of both Leadership Northern Kentucky and the Greater Cincinnati Regional Leadership Forum.